dirkpetersen/froster/README.md

 Folders with large amounts of small files have always been problematic to manage as they can degrade the metadata performance of a storage system and copying many of them is very slow.
 Since Glacier objects have an overhead of 40K per uploaded file, storage consumption can get quickly out of hand if not properly managed as a folder with 1 million tiny files would require an addional 40GB storage capacity.

 Froster addresses this by moving all small files < 1 MiB to to a Tar archive called Froster.smallfiles.tar in each folder.
-All files < 1 MiB size are moved to an archive called Froster.smallfiles.tar prior to uploading.
+Froster.smallfiles.tar is created prior to uploading.
 When restoring data Froster.smallfiles.tar is automatically extracted and then removed.
-The user does not need to know anything about Froster.smallfiles.tar as you will only see Froster.smallfiles.tar in the S3 like objectstore after it has been deleted from the local file system.
-If you browse the objectstore with a tool such as [Cyberduck](https://cyberduck.io/download/) you will see a file Froster.allfiles.csv along with Froster.smallfiles.tar.
+You do not need to know anything about Froster.smallfiles.tar as you will only see Froster.smallfiles.tar in the S3 like objectstore after it has been deleted from the local file system.
+If you browse the objectstore with a tool such as [Cyberduck](#using-cyberduck-to-browse-glacier) you will see a file Froster.allfiles.csv along with Froster.smallfiles.tar.
 The CSV file contains a list of all filenames and metadata including the ones that were tarred to provide addional transparency.

 To avoid tarring you can set max_small_file_size_kib to 0 using this command.
 The default is 1024 (KiB) or you can use the `archive --notar` option.